Skull220/DDLCtVN/README.md

 >After the added chapters, is that all?

 The mod is episodic, meaning new chapters will be added semifreqently.
+Episode 2 is planned sometime before June 31st, 2018.

 >Anything else I should know?